 \section{Related Work}

-\textbf{Memory for LLM Agents.} Memory has emerged as an essential module in modern agent systems~\citep{zhang2024survey} to enhance their performance by utilizing past information~\citep{zhang2024survey}.
-Existing memory systems organize and store information in various forms, including plain text~\citep{packer2023memgpt}, latent knowledge embeddings~\citep{wang2025m} and structured graphs~\citep{xu2025mem, chhikara2025mem0, li2025memos}.
+\textbf{Memory for LLM Agents.} Memory has emerged as an essential module in modern agent systems~\citep{zhang2024survey, hu2025memory, he2026memoryarenabenchmarkingagentmemory} to enhance their performance by utilizing past information.
+Existing memory systems organize and store information in various forms, including plain text~\citep{packer2023memgpt}, latent embeddings~\citep{wang2025m}, and structured graphs~\citep{xu2025mem, chhikara2025mem0, li2025memos}.
 Beyond memory content, those methods usually involve retrieval mechanisms (e.g., semantic search) with memory management strategies (e.g., updating)~\citep{tan-etal-2025-prospect, hu-etal-2025-hiagent}.
 More recently, with the growing development of reinforcement learning (RL) in LLM agents, RL has also been leveraged for memory management in agent systems~\citep{yu2025memagent, zhou2025mem1}.
-While most efforts primarily emphasizing personalization~\citep{zhang2025prime, zhong2024memorybank} and long-context management~\citep{maharana-etal-2024-evaluating, wu2025longmemeval, hu2025evaluating}, this paper falls in the research line of learning from past experiences~\citep{zhao2024expel, su2025learnbyinteract} as memory, which is a critical aspect for developing self-evolving agent systems~\citep{gao2025survey, liang2024self}.
-Different from previous works that emphasize reusing successful trajectories~\citep{zheng2024synapse, tang2025chemagent} or procedural workflows~\citep{wang2025agent, qian2024investigate, fang2025memp, liu-etal-2025-contextual}, \ours{} stores high-level strategies and reasoning hints.
-By abstracting experiences into reusable reasoning units, \ours{} enables agents to generalize not only from successful cases but also by learning from failures, thereby providing richer guidance for test-time learning.
-Additionally, we are the first to explore memory-aware test-time scaling, where \ours{} synergistically work with diverse signals from abundant exploration trajectories.
+While most efforts primarily emphasize personalization~\citep{zhang2025prime, zhong2024memorybank} and long-context management~\citep{maharana-etal-2024-evaluating, wu2025longmemeval, hu2025evaluating}, this paper falls in the research line of learning from past experiences as memory~\citep{zhao2024expel, su2025learnbyinteract}, which is a critical aspect for developing self-evolving agent systems~\citep{gao2025survey, liang2024self}.
+Different from previous works that emphasize reusing successful trajectories~\citep{zheng2024synapse, tang2025chemagent}, procedural workflows~\citep{wang2025agent, qian2024investigate, fang2025memp, liu-etal-2025-contextual, 10.5555/3692070.3693628}, or instance-level concepts~\citep{10.1145/3690624.3709171, suzgun2025dynamic, zhao2024expel}, \ours{} stores high-level strategies and reasoning hints.
+By abstracting experiences into reusable reasoning units, \ours{} enables agents to generalize not only from successful cases~\citep{zhao2024expel, alazraki2025no, fu2024autoguide} but also by learning from failures, providing richer guidance for test-time learning.